Harvard-IACS/2024-CS205/content/pages/syllabus.md

 Examples:

-* If you deliver hw1 one day late, and hw4 two days late, no discount will be applied.
+* If you submit hw1 one day late, and hw4 two days late, no penalty will be applied.
-* If you deliver hw2 one day late, hw3 one day late, and hw5 one day late, no discount will be applied.
+* If you submit hw2 one day late, hw3 one day late, and hw5 one day late, no penalty will be applied.
-* If you deliver hw2 one day late, hw3 one day late, and hw5 two day late, 20 points will be deducted from hw5.
+* If you submit hw2 one day late, hw3 one day late, and hw5 two days late, 20 points will be deducted from hw5.

 If you are experiencing health-related issues, contact the teaching staff as soon as possible.
 Individual cases can be considered.

-> Most assignments in this class are due within a few weeks.
+> Most assignments in this class are due within two weeks.
 It is your responsibility to plan your work ahead and submit on time.
 >
 >**Please note:** the job scheduler on the compute cluster can become busy if there is a large volume of job submissions (i.e. all students try to submit their jobs 3 hours before deadline).
-In such situations, a submitted job may not immediately execute.  _This is normal on shared compute resources, **do not submit your work in the last minute!**_
+In such situations, a submitted job may not immediately execute.  _This is normal on shared compute resources, **do not leave your work until the last minute!**_

 #### <a id="homework-regrade"></a><a class="anchor-link" href="#homework-regrade">Homework Grading Errors</a>